cockroachdb/docs/v19.2/remove-nodes.md

 ### Considerations

 Before decommissioning a node, make sure other nodes are available to take over the range replicas from the node.
-If no other nodes are available, the decommission process will hang indefinitely.
+If no other nodes are available, the decommissioning process will hang indefinitely.
 See the [Examples](#examples) below for more details.

 ### Examples